Sargovindan/redisdoc/README.md

 <h1>redisdoc = Redis documentation console</h1>

 Why this project exists?
 Because there is currently no such tool and I needed to document my Redis database.
-So I created a console that mimics Redis console in it's functionality, but contains specific commands to document redis database.
+So I created a console that mimics Redis console in it's functionality, but contains commands specific for documenting redis database.

 <h2>How to download:</h2>
-See <code>bin</code> directory, which contains:
+Download contents of <code>bin</code> directory:

 <ul>
 	<li><code>redisdoc.jar</code>: Java executable file</li>
 	<li><code>redisdoc.properties</code>: configuration</li>